Otherwise Engaged (Wednesday Theatre)

 "Otherwise Engaged" is a 1965 Australian television film which aired on ABC.
 Broadcast in a 60-minute time-slot, it was written by John Cameron and produced in Melbourne.
+"Otherwise Engaged" aired on 2 June 1965 in Sydney, and Melbourne, and on 23 June 1965 in Brisbane.

-It was part of Wednesday Theatre.The story was similar to A Private Island.
+It was part of Wednesday Theatre.
+The story was similar to A Private Island.

 Plot

 As a result of pressures of running a large business, Henry Williamson finds he has been neglecting his duties to his family, providing unlimited funds instead of a husband and father's guiding hand.
 His son is lazy and fails his uni exams, his daughter Pamela is spoilt and is about to be married to a troublesome man called Bevin, and his wife Dorothy spends time making metal sculptures.

 In an attempt to have a better family relationship, he takes them - and an employee, Tom - up in a plane to look at a country property he is thinking of buying and winds up on a Pacific island.
 Williamson insists his family stay there.